top of page

 Issue

-Among them, bankers have been involved with derivatives, provided risky loans, and endangered the safety of deposits by investing in unsecured debt.
-Also, unconservative lending practices have caused a number of personal bankruptcies for those who overextended themselves with excessive debt.
+Among them, bankers have gotten involved with derivatives, provided risky loans, and endangered the safety of deposits by investing in unsecured debt.
+Also, unconservative lending practices have caused a number of personal bankruptcies for those who have overextended themselves with excessive debt.

-Another major concern is that the FDIC is inadequate towards ensuring the value of our deposits.
-Billions of dollars in the insurance program cannot insure trillions in deposits.
-By providing insufficient funds, the danger of multiple bank failures may place the nation's financial system at risk.
+Another major concern is that the funds for the FDIC is inadequate towards ensuring the value of deposits.
+Billions of dollars in the insurance program does not insure trillions in deposits.
+By having insufficient funds, the danger of multiple bank failures may place the nation's financial system at risk.

 Solution

-Since the nation's monetary system should be as secure and reliable as possible, replacing the multitude of banks that exist today with a single consolidated automated bank at the federal level would resolve the various problems that have been plaguing the industry.
+Since the nation's monetary system should be as secure and reliable as possible, replacing the multitude of banks that exist today with a single and consolidated automated bank at the federal level would resolve many of these problems.

-An automated banking system that utilizes conservative lending formulas would protect the system from overextending itself with bad loans.
-Only fixed-rate loans will be offered which will prevent the risks associated with variable-rate lending practices.
+Conservative lending formulas would protect the system from overextending itself with bad loans.
+Fixed-rate loans will prevent the risks that are associated with variable-rate lending practices.

-In addition, the automated banking system will only be able to lend money based on the capital that it has in reserves.
-In the past, banks have overextended themselves and lent more money than they actually had on hand.
-This is a serious issue and is the primary reason on why over 450 banks failed during the 2008-2012 financial crisis.
+Lending money that is based on the amount of capital that the automated bank has in reserves ensures a more secure system.
+In the past, banks have overextended themselves and lent out more money than they actually had on hand.
+This is a serious issue and why over 450 banks failed during the 2008-2012 financial crisis.
+Banks essentially offered loans with fake money that they never had, which is clearly fraud.

-Similar protection would likewise exist for deposits since the reserves in an automated banking system will always remain in cash.
-Deposits will never be risked with unsecured debt.
+Similar protection would exist for deposits since the reserves in an automated banking system will always remain in cash.
+Deposits are never risked with unsecured debt.
 This alone would have prevented the Silicon Valley Bank failure of 2023.
+Banks have also kept the proceeds attained by investing their deposits.
+Which is immoral since depository institutions are not investment firms, nor do they have the depositor's consent, to invest such funds without their knowledge.

-The automated system will also provide a "hands-free" approach towards managing interest rates of where the rates are automatically adjusted by the ratio of its reserves to lending requests.
-In the past, the prime interest rate was manually adjusted by the Federal Reserve to control inflation which had nothing to do with the amount of capital in the banking system.
+The automated banking system will also provide a "hands-free" approach towards managing interest rates where rates are automatically adjusted by the ratio of reserves to lending.
+In the past, the prime interest rate was manually adjusted by the Federal Reserve in order to control inflation, which had nothing to do with the amount of capital in the banking system.

-Some may argue that the disadvantage of having a centralized bank like this is that it will eliminate the competition for better interest rates.
+Some may argue that the disadvantage of having a centralized bank is that it will eliminate the competition for better interest rates.
 However, there isn't much of a variation among banks today since their rates are based on the prime interest rate.
-The minor benefit of having slightly improved rates isn't worth the risk of a bank (or multiple banks) failing due to an economic crisis.
-Also, an automated banking system at the federal level is non-profit which will provide efficient rates for all.
+The minor benefit of having slightly improved interest rates isn't worth the risk of a bank (or multiple banks) failing due to an economic crisis.
+An automated bank at the federal level is also non-profit that will provide efficient rates for all.

 Overall, a comprehensive and consolidated automated banking system at the federal level will result in a more reliable, stable, and efficient monetary system for the nation.